About Youth and Family Services (YFS)

 Our masters-level therapists offer child-centered, strengths-focused, evidence-based, and culturally-sensitive therapy to children enrolled in the program.
 Our case managers are skilled in helping families identify their specific needs and locate the appropriate resources to meet those needs.

-First Episode of Psychosis: Ascent Program
+First Episode of Psychosis (FEP): Ascent Program

 The Health Solutions Ascent Program serves teens and young adults from the ages of 15 – 29 that have experienced symptoms of psychosis for the first time.
 Our team of certified behavioral health professionals provide comprehensive treatment, education, therapy, and support services.
 These services include case management, care coordination services, individual therapy, and more.